 diagnosis – sorting activity

-This is a useful exercise that will drive children to concentrate deeper and pay attention to different emotions and what causes them, to practice reading body language, and to understand people’s facial expressions when there are in pain.
+This is a useful exercise that will drive children to concentrate deeper and pay attention to different emotions and what causes them, practice reading body language, and understand people’s facial expressions when there are in pain.

-This exercise aims to help children relate and have discussions surrounding different ways we can show empathy when someone is unwell, learn to listen to our bodies.
+This exercise aims to help children relate and have discussions surrounding different ways we can show empathy when someone is unwell, and learn to listen to our bodies.

 learning about time – clip cards